JellyTavernAI/offline-api/README.md

 - Check the webapps console for errors

 If the problem seems like a mystery or a bug, [create an issue](https://github.com/JellyTavernAI/offline-api).
 Try to describe what went wrong and how it happened (to the best of your ability).
 Well described issues are easier to solve, and more likely to be prioritized.

+You can also try asking in the [JellyTavern AI subreddit](https://www.reddit.com/r/JellyTavernAI/)

 ## A note on mental health